-The Leader of the Council has delegated to the Cabinet Member the power to make the decisions set out below:
+The Leader of the Council has delegated to the Cabinet Member the power to make the executive decision set out below:

-CABINET MEMBER'S KEY EXECUTIVE DECISION REFERENCE NO.: 2818FR
+CABINET MEMBER'S DECISION REFERENCE NO. 2818FR

-Decision Title: Extension of Adult Social Care Preventative Third Sector Contracts
+Decision title: Extension of Adult Social Care Preventative Third Sector Contracts

-Having carefully read and considered the report, and the requirements of the Council's public sector equality duty in relation to the issues detailed in the body of the reports, the Cabinet Member for Finance & Resources in consultation with the Leader of the Council made the decisions set out in the recommendations below
+Having carefully read and considered the associated Part A report, including the requirements of the Council's public sector equality duty in relation to the issues detailed in the body of the report, the Cabinet Member for Finances & Resources in consultation with the Leader of the Council has:

-RESOLVED:
+RESOLVED

-In accordance with Regulation 29 of the Council's Contracts and Tenders Regulations to approve an extension by way of contract variation of the 21 preventative third sector contracts listed in the table at paragraph 3.2 of the report, a further 6 months, from April 1st 2019 to September 30th 2019, resulting in a new contract term of exactly 5 1⁄2 years, for a maximum combined contract value of £2,676,125, which includes the additional 6 month combined contract value of £224,875.00.
+In accordance with Regulation 29 of the Council's Contracts and Tenders Regulations to approve an extension by way of contract variation of the 21 preventative third sector contracts listed in the table at paragraph 3.2 of the report, a further 6 months, from April 1st 2019 to September 30th 2019, resulting in a new contract term of exactly 5 $\frac{1}{2}$ years, for a maximum combined contract value of £2,676,125, which includes the additional 6 month combined contract value of £224,875.00.